af/djangbone/README.rst

 ------------

 Djangbone uses class-based views, and as such will only work with Django 1.3 and above.
-Python 2.6+ is also recommended.
+Python 2.6+ is also required.

 Djangbone makes a few assumptions about your models in order to work:

     * Your model has an integer primary key named 'id' (Django creates this field by default).
-    * The model fields that you want to serialize can be serialized to JSON.
+    * The model fields in ``serialize_fields`` can be serialized to JSON.
       This isn't a problem for simple CharFields, IntegerFields, etc, but more complex fields will not work by default.
-You can fix this by pointing ``BackboneAPIView.json_encoder`` your own JSONEncoder class.
-See the djangbone source for an example that adds support for Django's DateTimeFields.
+You can fix this by overriding ``BackboneAPIView.json_encoder`` with your own JSONEncoder subclass.
+      See the djangbone source for an example of this, which adds support for serializing ``datetime`` instances.

 Alternatives
 ------------

 Djangbone is designed to be a simple way to serialize your models to JSON in a way that works with Backbone.
 It's not trying to be a generalized, format-agnostic API generator.
 If that's what you're looking for, you probably will want to go with something like django-tastypie or django-piston instead.

 If you're already using django-tastypie, or are looking for a more full-featured API backend than Djangbone provides, you may want to look at `backbone-tastypie
 <https://github.com/PaulUithol/backbone-tastypie>`_, which overrides
 Backbone.sync (via javascript) in a way that works nicely with tastypie.